py5coding/py5book/integrations/trimesh.md

 The [](/reference/sketch_convert_shape) method did all the heavy lifting to create the object and add apply the base color texture using the UV coordinates.

-Note that Trimesh objects can have additional texture maps for things such as surface normals or metallic roughness.
+Note that `trimesh.Trimesh` objects can have additional texture maps for things such as surface normals or metallic roughness.
 Since the default py5 polygon shader cannot make use of these texture maps, py5's [](/reference/sketch_convert_shape) method will not add them to the created `Py5Shape` object.
 One could write additional code to make use of them, however.

 +++ {"editable": true, "slideshow": {"slide_type": ""}}